Cray-HPE/docs-csm/005-CSM-METAL-INSTALL.md

 After the NCNs are booted, the BGP peers will need to be checked and updated if the neighbor IPs are incorrect on the switches.
 See the doc to [Check and Update BGP Neighbors](400-SWITCH-BGP-NEIGHBORS.md).

+Note: If migrating from Shasta v1.3.x, the worker nodes have different IP addresses, so the scripts below must be run to correct the spine switch configuration to the Shasta v1.4 IP addresses for the worker nodes.

 1. Make sure you clear the BGP sessions here.
     - Aruba:`clear bgp *`
     - Mellanox: `clear ip bgp all`